VIRGIN MEDIA have joined with us to sponsor “My Disabled World”

 STUART BENSUSAN (Businessman with a disabled daughter)

-MARSHA de CORDOVA (Shadow Secretary of State for Women and Equalities who is partially sighted)
+MARSHA de CORDOVA MP (Shadow Secretary of State for Women and Equalities who is partially sighted)

 JEFF DODDS (Chief Operating Officer of Virgin Media who are now the joint sponsors with ourselves of the “My Disabled World” poetry competition)